moj-analytical-services/splink/docs/topic_guides/blocking/blocking_rules.md

 `"l.first_name = r.first_name and l.surname = r.surname"`

-will generate pairwise record comparisons amongst pairwise comparisons where first name and surname match.
+will generate only those pairwise record comparisons where first name and surname match.

 Within a Splink model, you can specify multiple Blocking Rules to ensure all potential matches are considered.
 These are provided as a list.
 Splink will then produce all record comparisons that satisfy at least one of your blocking rules.